 You’re now aware of the different types of car seats and you’ve spent hours researching the best car seat for your child.
 You’ve checked safety ratings and feel confident about your choice.
 Next comes another critical component – properly installing the seat.

 Luckily, Parents Central has you covered again!
 You can view several car installation videos by car seat type here.
 You should also be sure to follow the manufacturer’s guide for installation.

-Rob Baskerville is Albuquerque’s go-to injury lawyer.
+Rob Baskerville of Baskerville Law LLC is Albuquerque’s go-to auto accident injury lawyer.
 We hope that you and your family stay accident and injury-free.
 If a collision does happen, we’re here for you.
-Give us a call at 505-247-2774 to speak with Rob free of charge.
+Give us a call at 505-247-2774 to consult with Rob free of charge.